Ichimonji10/elts/README.rst

 (ELTS).
 You can get the full source code for ELTS from https://github.com/Ichimonji10/elts.git.

 ELTS is written using the Django web app framework.
-The `The Django Book`_ and the official `Django documentation`_ are good references.
-The Django Book is old but extremely readable; the Django documentation is up-to-date but harder to grok.
+For more on Django, read the excellent `Django documentation`_.

 Deployment Guidelines
 =====================